 Recommended by: Annika Ziehen from Midnight Blue Elephant

 People in Dubai love their brunch, so what could be better than brunch and picnic in one?
-Head to the Vida Downtown Hotel (Mohammed Bin Rashid Boulevard, The Old Town) for their Urban Picnic brunch on Fridays and Saturdays.
+Head to the Vida Downtown Hotel for their Urban Picnic brunch on Fridays and Saturdays.
 Get a basket and fill it with mason jars full of salads or mueslis, fresh pizza and quiches, sandwiches and, of course, bottomless bubbly.

 To stay nourished while you fill your basket, dip fruit in the chocolate fountain or take a nibble from the giant parmesan wheel.
 But don’t fill up too much yet, because this is just the beginning.
-There is still a feast of grilled seafood and meats, as well as an array of dessert options.
-Luckily, you can always sleep off your food baby on their lovely daybeds around the pool!
+There’s still a feast of grilled seafood and meats to come, as well as an array of dessert options.
+Luckily, you can always sleep off your “food baby” on their lovely daybeds around the pool!